 Michael Madsen (Professor Robert Lovegrove), Robert ‘Rib’ Hillis (Jack), Terri Ivens (Rose), Shandi Finnessey (Kimmy Weston), Chris DeChristopher (Milo), Michael Swan (Pike), Rachel Hunter (Talia), Noah Blake (Arturo), Kurt Yaeger (Gunner), Diana Terranova (Jamie), Matthew Scott Townsend (Rick), Cynthia Lucas (Margaret), Andie Savage (Debbie), Christina De Rosa (Rachel), Yasmin Yeganeh (Dr Masters), Syd Wilder (Vicki), Jenny Lin (Leilani), Amber Malia Laka Ali (Waterfall Girl)

 Herpetology expert Professor Robert Lovegrove heads into the jungles of Hawaii in search of a mythical giant snake, nicknamed a ‘piranhaconda’.
 He is then abducted by Pike and his armed men who decide to demand a ransom.
-Meanwhile, the B movie ‘Head Chopper 3’ is shooting in the area when crew from the set start being devoured by the piranhaconda.
+Meanwhile, the B movie ‘Head Chopper 3’ is shooting in the area when the film crew start being devoured by the piranhaconda.
 The director, lead actress and several of the crew are then abducted by Pike and his men.
 As they make an escape, they must also deal with the attacking piranhaconda.

 The success of Mega Shark vs Giant Octopus (2009) created a fad for increasingly tongue-in-cheek monster movies.
 This led to the popular hit of Sharknado (2013), along with a host of other absurdly titled shark films.
 Amid this there was a spate of monster movies that served up ridiculous hybrid creatures – see the likes of Dinocroc (2004), Dinoshark (2010), Mega Shark vs Crocosaurus (2010), Sharktopus (2010), Mega Python vs. Gatoroid (2011) and Cobragator (2018).